Easy, High-Quality Photography

-This is another mobile photography accessible agency, which is owned by Shutterstock.
+This is another mobile photography-accessible agency, which is owned by Shutterstock.
 Unfortunately, they have no mobile app to upload and monitor your sales.

 Adobe took over Fotolia and made it part of its suite of offerings for photographers and graphic artists.
 You can log in with your Adobe ID.

-Crowd-sourced Photography and Sponsored Contests
+Crowd-Sourced Photography and Sponsored Contests

 There are so many wonderful images to be found on social media.
 Images taken for social media are usually more natural and more relatable than pictures taken for other purposes.
-Marketing agencies have recognized this and they have a demand for these kinds of images that they can legally use for advertising.
+Marketing agencies have recognized this, and they have a demand for these kinds of images that they can legally use for advertising.

 Two similar crowd-sourcing platforms are:

-Although these platforms can be really profitable if you have this social media style of photography, it is a slightly less passive income stream as the content you are providing will be less evergreen and more in tune with current trends, hypes and sometimes even directly linked to marketing campaigns.
+Although these platforms can be really profitable if you have this social media style of photography, it is a slightly less passive income stream as the content you are providing will be less evergreen and more in tune with current trends, hypes, and sometimes even directly linked to marketing campaigns.

-Another way to get commissioned work is to offer your skills in the form of a Gig on Fiverr.
+Another way to get commissioned work is to offer your skills in the form of a gig on Fiverr.
 Just go there and check out the gigs other photographers are offering and be creative.
 One idea is to do product photography, in which case the client could send you the product and you would take amazing pictures.
-Or let's say you live in Amsterdam, then you could offer to shoot and send 10 unique pictures of the city.
+Or let's say you live in Amsterdam, then you could offer to shoot and send ten unique pictures of the city.

 Sharing in the Public Domain

-If you are not in it for the money, or if you have pictures that have not been accepted by commercial stock agencies, but that you feel are worth sharing, you may consider uploading images to one of the many free stock image sites, like for example Pixabay.
+If you are not in it for the money, or if you have pictures that have not been accepted by commercial stock agencies but that you feel are worth sharing, you may consider uploading images to one of the many free stock image sites, like, for example, Pixabay.
 Also, sites like Dreamstime and 123RF have the option to offer your work for free in the public domain if your work is not accepted for commercial purposes.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.